DuyguA/DuyguA.github.io/_posts/2017-12-10-german-t1o-level-morphology.md

 # German 2-Level Morphology

 2-level morphology is commonly being used for morphological analysis of morphologically complex languages since 1980s.
-Given surface form, we aim to find the lexical form(s) (possibly more than one, as we’ll see soon) and vice versa, switch between the surface form and the lexical form hence the morphological analysis easily.
+Given surface form, one aims to find the lexical form(s) (possibly more than one, as we’ll see soon) and vice versa, switch between the surface form and the lexical form hence the morphological analysis easily.
 FSTs are used to map a regular language(surface language) to another regular language(lexical language).
 The lexical and surface levels are connected via several FSTs.

 ```sh
 Lexical form:  s p y + 0 s	g e h en+  s t